GrazerComputerClub/GV-xHAT/README.md

-# Game0-xHAT - Gaming xHAT V0.1
+# Game0-xHAT

-This is a modified [Pi-XO](https://github.com/GrazerComputerClub/Pi-XO) Rev. 0.1 PCB Version for use with Raspberry Pi B versions.
+Gaming xHAT V0.1 is a modified [Pi-XO](https://github.com/GrazerComputerClub/Pi-XO) Rev. 0.1 PCB for use with Raspberry Pi B an Zero versions.
+So this is some kind of recycling project, because the Pi-XO is discontinued and some PCB are still around.
-All modifications for new connection or components are marked red.
-Unused components are removed.
+For all modifications to PCB please see Assembling.

+The Game-xHAT can be used for Raspberry Pi Jams, to learn working with Linux and programming practices.
+It can be used as video player, Controller (Mouse, Joypad), classic game console (see videos), GPIO interaction and more.
-Key/Button mapping can support Nintendo NES, Gameboy (Color) and Sega Mega Drive layout (Gambatte and PicoDrive Emulator).
+The Switch/Button mapping can support Nintendo NES, Gameboy (Color) and Sega Mega Drive layout (Gambatte and PicoDrive Emulator).
-Key/Button mapping can support mouse input (ScummVM).
+The Switch/Button mapping can support mouse input (ScummVM).

-## In Action
+## Gaming action

 [![GC2 Game0-xHAT ScummVM](https://img.youtube.com/vi/9YzMNbByE_w/0.jpg)](https://www.youtube.com/watch?v=9YzMNbByE_w)
 [![GC2 Game0-xHAT Sega Mega Drive](https://img.youtube.com/vi/PtT1OVjE4Fs/0.jpg)](https://www.youtube.com/watch?v=PtT1OVjE4Fs)[![GC2 Game0-xHAT Nintendo Gameboy](https://img.youtube.com/vi/3sH8cGopgdA/0.jpg)](https://www.youtube.com/watch?v=3sH8cGopgdA)